saidvandeklundert/aws-python/README.md

 Doing stuff with AWS using Python.
 A description of boto3 and a selection of scripts that interact with a variety of AWS services.

+All these things are created in my own time as a hobby.

 # Setting things up